ShangyangLiu/maze/README.md

 # maze
-Given a maze, output the path out of the maze
+Given a maze, output the path out of the maze by using stack